Jack Hogan

-Jack Hogan (born Richard Roland Benson Jr.; November 24, 1929) is an American retired actor.
-He is most notable for the role of PFC William G. Kirby on the 1960s television show Combat!
+Richard Roland Benson Jr. (November 24, 1929 – December 6, 2023), known professionally as Jack Hogan, was an American actor most notable for the role of PFC William G. Kirby on the 1960s television show Combat!

 Biography

 Born in Chapel Hill, North Carolina, Hogan was an architecture student in college before joining the Air Force, where he became a staff sergeant during the Korean War.
 After he returned to civilian life, he studied drama at the Pasadena Playhouse and in New York.
 He worked part-time as a lifeguard until he gained the role on Combat.
 He portrayed Sgt.
 Jerry Miller on the NBC-TV crime drama Adam-12.
 In addition to acting, he was a casting director for Magnum, P.I. and operated a building business.

-Marriage
+Personal life and death

 Hogan married Barbara Bates (not to be confused with actress Barbara Bates).

+Jack Hogan died at his home in Bainbridge Island, Washington, on December 6, 2023, at the age of 94.